 How do I set up online banking?

-How do I access money in an online bank account?
+How do I access my money?

-While most online bank accounts don’t accept cash deposits, there are still several ways to access your money:
+While most fully online bank accounts don’t accept cash deposits, there are still several ways to access your money:

 - Direct deposits.
 Receive your paycheck or government benefits directly into your online bank account.